dags-/CopyPasta/docs.md

 clipboard relative to the block that you target.

 #### Auto rotate
-Your clipboard will automatically rotate to the nearest cardinal direction (NSEW) as your change your facing direction.
+Your clipboard will automatically rotate to the nearest cardinal direction (NSEW) as you change your facing direction.
 You can toggle this functionality by entering the command `/copy auto rotate`.

 #### Auto flip